misakimichy/passMi/README.md

 ## Known Bugs
 - No known bugs

-## Currently working on
-`/inventory` route

 ## Support and contact details
-Misaki Koonce: misaki.koonce@gmail.com
+I welcome any feedbacks, comments and questions about this project.
+Email me to misaki.koonce@gmail.com

 ## Technologies Used
-Git, GitHub, Lucidchart, ReactJS, Redux
+Git, GitHub, ReactJS and Redux

 ## License
 Copyright © 2020 under the MIT License